 Remote teams are on the rise, especially in the IT industry.
-According to a new study by IWG, about 70% of employees globally work remotely at least once a week and 50% of employees work remotely half the week.
+According to remote work statistics by IWG, about 70% of employees globally work remotely at least once a week and 50% of employees work remotely half the week.
 Yet many people fear that managing remote teams is difficult.
 They fear remote teams don’t work or aren’t productive enough.

 It’s a common misconception which differs extremely from reality.
 Because in reality, ⅔ of employers (especially from the IT industry) claims that remote workers are more productive than in-house workers.

-Even from my own experience, I can say managing remote teams is much easier.
+Even from my own experience, I can say managing and keeping remote teams engaging is much easier, if you have proven strategies.

 They are a team of self-motivated individuals who are productive and always finish their work on time.
 Plus, they are attentive to details and good decision-makers.